RichardBradley/liquibase.github.com/documentation/diff.md

   * Stored Procedures
   * Data type length

-LiquiBase can diff different database types, but the results may be skewed due to differences in case and data types.
+Liquibase can diff different database types, but the results may be skewed due to differences in case and data types.

 ## Controlling Checks (since 1.8) ##